 What’s the Difference Between Alligators and Crocodiles?

 If you’ve ever visited the Sunshine State, you can’t miss them.
 No, we’re not talking about people in flipflops, we’re talking about alligators!
 They’re big, they’re exciting to watch, and they’re everywhere you look in the Everglades.
 In fact, as Floridians, we’re used to sharing our gorgeous state with them, and we respect the contribution they’ve made to our home.
 But what about crocodiles?
 There are distinct differences between alligators and crocodiles.
-If you’ve found yourself on an Everglades excursion and in the situation where you can’t tell if the animal in front of you is an alligator or a crocodile, here are a few tips to help you differentiate the two.
+If you’ve found yourself on an Everglades VIP tour and in a situation where you can’t tell if the animal in front of you is an alligator or a crocodile, here are a few tips to help you differentiate the two.

 The Difference Between Alligators and Crocodiles

 To most people, alligators and crocodiles look similar.
 While they do share many of the same features, they couldn’t be any more different to a trained professional.
 Typically, crocodiles are more aggressive than alligators, which makes crocodiles more dangerous than alligators.
 Alligators are opportunistic feeders, meaning that they’re not likely to chase you down unless they’re provoked.
 However, that certainly doesn’t mean that you should swim with them.
 Caution and common sense should be exercised at all times near and around both alligators and crocodiles.

 The snout shape and jawline are probably the easiest ways to distinguish alligators vs. crocodiles.

 Snout Shape: Alligators have a wide, rounded, u-shaped snout, while crocodiles have long, pointed, v-shaped snouts.
 Believe it or not, the difference in shape means that alligators can exert more strength from their mouths, which is useful in cracking open hard-shelled vertebrates, like turtles.